dangdennis/flow-elixir-sdk/README.md

-# :construction: 💪 Flex 💪, the Flow Elixir SDK :construction:
+# 💪 Flex 💪 the Flow Elixir SDK

 :construction: Not production ready.
 At all. :construction: